jgoldm01/java-games/Snake/snake/Readme.txt

 This is a snake game that I developed.

-Run the file SnakeMain, and the frame will appear.
+After compiling the java files, cd into the folder Snake (the first one): run the command java snake.snakeMain -- the game frame will appear. navigate with the arrow keys.
 Enjoy!